 The project alternatives, in combination with cumulative projects in the cumulative RSA, would result in a significant cumulative impact with respect to agricultural farmland because construction would permanently convert large areas of agricultural farmland to nonagricultural uses.
 The project's contribution to this cumulative impact would be cumulatively considerable because the project would permanently convert Important Farmland to nonagricultural uses and no new agricultural farmland would be created to replace converted land.
-While project-level mitigation will address the permanent conversion of Important Farmland, no mitigation is available to replace the converted farmland, and the project contribution will cumulatively considerable.
+While project-level mitigation would address the permanent conversion of Important Farmland, no mitigation is available to replace the converted farmland, and the project contribution would remain cumulatively considerable.

-3.19.6.14 Parks, Recreation, Open Space, and School District Play Areas
+3.19.6.14 Parks, Recreation, Open Space, and School District Play Areas Resource Study Area

 The cumulative RSA for publicly accessible parks, recreation, open space, and school district play areas includes the entirety of Santa Clara, San Benito, and Merced Counties, a larger area than the RSA used for the analysis in Section 3.15, Parks, Recreation, and Open Space (areas within 1,000 feet of the project footprint for track alignment and within 0.5 mile of the project footprint for stations and maintenance facilities).
-This cumulative RSA was selected because it encompasses impacts on parks, recreation, open space, and school district play areas of the project alternatives in concert with those of past, present, and future projects that would collectively increase population growth and consequently increase the pressure on parks, recreation, open space areas, and school district play areas that would be built by the time the HSR project is under construction.
+This cumulative RSA was selected because it encompasses impacts on parks, recreation, open space, and school district play areas of the project alternatives in concert with those of past, present, and future projects that would collectively increase population growth and consequently increase the pressure on parks, recreation, open space, and school district play areas in the cumulative RSA.
+This analysis also considers planned parks, recreational facilities, open space areas, and school district play areas that would be built by the time the HSR project is under construction.